 To sum up, this fried rice is simple, weeknight-friendly, nutrient-packed, and, most importantly, wildly flavorful.

 If you make this recipe, be sure to share on Instagram and tag @dishingouthealth and #dishingouthealth so I can see your beautiful creations!
-Additionally, I’d love if you could leave a review on the post and share with your friends.
+Additionally, I’d love if you could leave a review and share with your friends.